vmartinyan/MOJ-Portal/wp-content/plugins/addons-for-visual-composer/readme.txt

 3. Editing a addon/extension element in the Visual Composer Page Builder.

 == Changelog ==

+= 1.6.1 =
+* Fixed - Translations not working with default files provided by plugin
+* Fixed - The client images would show up misaligned and with additional padding in certain sites

 = 1.6 =
 * Fixed - Missing instagram icon in team profiles addon